Is your company already using Re:Dish? Then check out our Employee FAQs.

 Real-time reporting of usage and environmental metrics tied to Scope 3

 How often are Re:Dish containers picked up?

-We create an efficient pick-up and drop-off schedule that works for your company, guaranteeing clean containers when needed.
+We create an efficient pick-up and drop-off schedule that works for your institution, guaranteeing clean containers when needed.

-No. The Re:Dish dashboard, DishTrack®, keeps track of a company’s inventory, assuring a seamless supply of clean containers.
+No. The Re:Dish dashboard, DishTrack®, keeps track of a company’s inventory, assuring a seamless supply of clean reusables.

 What type of communications support do you provide?

 We provide a comprehensive media kit that includes signage, messaging options, and other assets:

 Program announcement to diners, stakeholders and the larger social community

 Instructional and reinforcement signage for food pick-up areas, around return bins, table top and more